What is polymyalgia rheumatica?

 What are possible complications of polymyalgia rheumatica?

-Steroid medicine has some risks.
+Steroids have some risks.
 Talk with your healthcare provider about the risks and benefits for you.
 Some of the possible risks of taking steroids for a long time can include:

 - High blood pressure